-- Whether the “sign” is capable of distinguishing the goods or services of the owner from those of other traders; and
+- If the “sign” is capable of distinguishing the goods or services of the owner from those of other traders; and

-- Whether it meets other requirements for registration.
+- If it meets other requirements for registration.

 Once a trademark is formally registered, you will have proprietary protection and the exclusive right to use, sell and licence your trademark..
 There are also numerous benefits to registering a trademark.
 Not only will your goods and services stand out from your competitors, but the unique features of your registered trademark will be protected throughout Australia for period of 10 years.